izelaciman/react-grid/README.md

 ## Why I used Bootstrap
 I used traditional bootstrap package for the styling, there is also react based bootstrap library, where components are react components.
 I thought displaying little bit of css usage would be nicer.  for this example Bootstrap has all the styles needed paginationn, table and form controls therefore I didn't have to write any css.
 If you would like to see more css I would be happy to discuss during the interview as well I normally use sass :)

+## Search Fuctioality known issue
+Currently name search is working on keypress change bind to input onChange with state, so this is making a request for every string user enters, this can be api costly and not preferable, we can solve this issue either adding a cancel to ajax call which is optimal, but I used native fetch functionality and could't find an option for that axios or many ajax libraries has this option.
+I believe curretly this is not supported in fetch api , other option could be using search button to make one search request.
+Another option would be using a debounce function where it delays api fetch until user finishes typing.

 ## Example usage of Grid Component

 Fetching Data example , this can be customized based on the usage.
 ```